Use functional training to root out and repair these key causes of chronic pain and movement impairment.

-Muscles are the organ of movement.
-Bones go along for the ride.
-Muscles determine the resting position, range of motion, and path of motion for your bones.
+Muscles determine the resting position, and range and path of motion for your bones.
 If you want your spine to assume a certain orientation, you do it with muscles.
 If you want to grab something overhead, you do it with muscles.
 If you want to stand up from a chair or go for a run, you do it with muscles.

-When muscles are imbalanced, the interplay between groups of muscles is out of whack.
-When muscles get too far out of whack, it negatively affects resting position, range of motion, and path of motion.
-This makes it difficult to perform athletic endeavors and activities of daily life.
+When muscles are imbalanced, it negatively affects resting position, range of motion, and path of motion, making it difficult to perform athletic endeavors and even the activities of daily life.

-When you have a joint muscle imbalance, you may feel jamming and pinching sensations near a joint.
-You may feel aching near a joint.
-You will notice certain ranges of motion become completely inaccessible no matter how hard you will your body to do them.
+When you have a joint muscle imbalance, you may feel jamming, pinching, or achy sensations near a joint.
+You will notice certain motions become completely inaccessible no matter how hard you will your body to do them.
 Your repertoire of movements becomes constrained.
 Left alone, these constraints fester and limit you further.

 When you have a symmetry muscle imbalance, your body is set up for serious frustration.
-It can lead to joint muscle imbalances and [muscle dysfunction, or the inability to lengthen your muscles to their full capacity or produce force in a desired position, throughout your body.
+This type of imbalance can lead to joint muscle imbalances and [muscle dysfunction, or the inability to lengthen your muscles to their full capacity or produce force in a desired position, throughout your body.

-If you’ve ever twisted an ankle, you’ve seen first-hand how a symmetry imbalance can wreak havoc on your body.
-If you have a bum ankle, your left and right ankle muscles are functioning in very different ways.
-Your muscles on the injured side are not functioning the same as on your healthy side.
+For example, if you’ve ever twisted an ankle, you’ve seen firsthand how a symmetry imbalance can wreak havoc on your body.
+Your left and right ankle muscles will start to function in very different ways.
 This creates a chain reaction in your knees, hips, spine, shoulders, and neck.
 It’s called a limp.
 If you end up on crutches, your entire method of locomotion changes dramatically.

-If you are lucky, your ankle’s functional abilities return to normal and you nix any remaining trace of the limp.
+If you’re lucky, your ankle’s functional abilities return to normal and you nix any remaining trace of the limp.
 If you’re the average Joe or Jane, though, you maintain that asymmetry indefinitely.
 To start with, you had no idea what your ankle’s FULL functional abilities were before your injury, so you never fully rehabilitate, and you end up with long-term issues.
 You could have prevented this chain reaction if you knew the full range of motion of your ankle to begin with.

-In the future, you make do with whatever your bum ankle can do.
-Your doctor or physical therapist says, “meh, that’s just how it is as you get older.”
+You make do with whatever your never-completely-healed ankle can do.
 You may have a small or large trace of the limp.
 Over time, you notice extra soreness in your low back.
-And after another five to ten months (or years), you end up with a bum shoulder or a crick that only happens on one side of your neck...
+And after another 5 to 10 months (or years), you end up with a bum shoulder or a crick that only happens on one side of your neck.
+Your doctor or physical therapist says, “Meh, that’s just how it is as you get older.”

 The end result of symmetry imbalances is body-wide adaptation.
-If you leave a muscle imbalance to fester, it can turn into many more issues all around your body.
-So we want to identify and address symmetry muscle imbalances before they become larger sets of multiple problems.
+You want to identify and address symmetry muscle imbalances before they become larger problems.

 Doctors, physiotherapists, chiropractors, and trainers may claim that symmetry doesn't matter.
 I have seen intelligent writers that I respect make this claim.

-To be fair, there are no prospective double-blind placebo-controlled studies available; no huge studies show that [degree of asymmetry x] correlates to an experience of pain or discomfort.
-No studies show that "if your left quadriceps group is 40% weaker than your right at creating knee extension, you'll experience back pain."
-No studies show that "if your thoracic spine has curvature of [x degrees], you'll have shoulder pain."
+To be fair, there are no prospective double-blind, placebo-controlled studies that correlate muscle asymmetry to an experience of pain or discomfort.
+There are no studies showing that if your left quadriceps group is 40 percent weaker than your right at creating knee extension, you'll experience back pain, or that if your thoracic spine has significant curvature, you'll have shoulder pain.

 Attempts to show correlation between muscle imbalances and specific symptoms will forever fail.
 Why?
 Because individual variations will confound the results.
 Pain tolerance varies by individual.
 Proprioception varies by individual.
 Ideal muscle resting length varies by individual.
 Ideal muscle strength (of the muscles in question and the ones surrounding it) varies by individual.
 Compensation patterns vary by individual.

-It's like saying you can research the effect of watering gardens every day - while ignoring the types of plants in the gardens, the condition of the soil, the amount of direct sun the gardens get, and the overall climate the various gardens are in.
+It's like saying you can research the effects of watering various gardens every day, while ignoring the types of plants in the gardens, the condition of the soil, the amount of direct sun the gardens get, and the overall climate the various gardens are in.
 You'd have a bunch of flawed data that would lead you to conclusions that would kill a lot of plants.

 Ultimately, the question of symmetry muscle imbalances is one of physics.
 Our bodies have mass.
 If I position or move my mass symmetrically, it requires muscles all over my body to work in a specific way.
 If I position or move my mass asymmetrically, it requires muscles all over my body to work in a specific and different way.

-I'm not against science at all.
-I am against scientism that blinds us to the obvious and absolves us of responsibility for our own actions.
-We don't need to double-blind placebo control tests to verify that if I let go of an iPhone, it will fall to the floor.
-These are simple observations of cause and effect in our physical real world.
+I'm not against science at all, but I am against scientism that blinds us to the obvious and absolves us of responsibility for our own actions.
+We don't need double-blind, placebo-control tests to verify that if I let go of an iPhone, it will fall to the floor.
+These are simple observations of cause and effect in our physical world.

 You haven't wasted time.
 You've made your body stronger, and you will have learned something new.